fubinf/sedrila/docs/students.md

 Or just call `sedrila student` and perform those two commands from the menu.

-## 5. How to see what you have done so far
+# 6. The work report

-Call `sedrila student --op webapp` in order to view the "work report", a list of the tasks you have submitted so far, the associated timevalues, and possibly the sum of the associated actual work times.
+`sedrila student --op webapp` can also show the "work report", a list of the tasks you have submitted so far, the associated timevalues, and possibly the sum of the associated actual work times.
 The work times are available only insofar as you have used the commit message format